caiorodrigo10/Operabase/DEPLOYMENT.md

 echo "Recovery completed"
 ```

-This deployment guide provides comprehensive instructions for securely deploying and maintaining the Taskmed healthcare management platform in production environments.
+This deployment guide provides comprehensive instructions for securely deploying and maintaining the Operabase healthcare management platform in production environments.